f-ocal/phase-0/week-1/tracking-changes-reflection.md

 #### Write a handy cheatsheet of the commands you need to commit your changes?

   * go to the terminal
+  * type `git status`
   * type `git add [filename]`
-  * type `git commit -m [Your Message here]`
+  * type `git commit -m "Add these into this file"`
-  * type `git push`
+  * type `git push origin [new branch name]`
-  * enter your username and password
+  * enter your username and password if you didn't save them.

 #### What is a pull request and how do you create and merge one?

-Pull request is fetching the changes from the remote repository and integrate with the repository on GitHub.
+Pull request is the process to merge the changes from the branch you made back into the upstream branches.
+For instance, integrate with the repository on GitHub.

 To create a pull request, please refer to the following steps:

 * Go to your Github profile and fork a repository to your own repository
 * Go the terminal (Shortcut: hold Command and press Space)
-  * Type `git checkout master` (To Check your repository locally and remotely if there is any different versions)
+  * Type `git checkout master` (Checkout to the master branch)
-  * Type `git pull origin master` (Fetches changes and merges them)
+  * Type `git pull origin master` (Fetch the changes and merges them)
   * Type `git checkout -b pull-request-test` (Create a new branch.Here new branch is called `pull-request-test`)
   * Type `subl .` (Open the file in sublime and type some texts in it)
-  * Type `git status` (Check the chnages)
+  * Type `git status` (Allow to see what changes have been made since last time saved)
   * Type `git add [file name here]`
-  * Type `git commit - m "Type your message here"`
+  * Type `git commit - m "Add these into this file"`
   * Type `git push origin pull-request-test` (Pushing this branch to the Github repository)
 * Go to the web browser and look at the repository that you forked.
   * Click on the `Compare and pull request` button